 Thus, using the right scale inhibitor to reduce blowdown requirements not only saves you both money and energy, it also reduces the environmental impact of your installation.

-For more about the installation, repair, and maintenance of cooling towers, contact Delta Cooling today.
+For more about the installation, repair, and maintenance of cooling towers by top cooling tower manufacturers, contact Delta Cooling today.
 We can help you find the best option for your needs, and all our installations come complete with a 20-year warranty for your peace of mind.